rafaeltmbr/clock/README.md

 `yarn dev`

 this will run scripts to watch changes in the files located in the **./src** folder, then compiled files will be generated in the **./public** folder.

-When finished development, production files can be generated running the following command
+Production files can be generated running the following command

 `yarn build`